When Doing Our Best Doesn’t Feel Like Enough — Lessons from Palliative Care and Parenting

-Years ago, when I was working as an occupational therapist in the oncology and palliative care unit, I met a man—38 years old, just a year younger than I am now.
-His children were the same ages as my sons.
+Years ago, when I was working as an occupational therapist in the oncology and palliative care unit, I met a man not much older than I am now.
+He had young children, like mine.
 He had an aggressive form of brain cancer, and his prognosis was short.

 I remember the day he was readmitted with a severe infection.
 His wife sat beside him, weary but determined, holding onto the last threads of control in a situation that was slipping through her fingers.
 She looked at me and asked, Why?